microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 The following npm package may be included in this product:

- - gpt-tokenizer@2.5.1
+ - gpt-tokenizer@2.6.0

-This package contains the following license and notice below:
+This package contains the following license:

 MIT License